siscia/ema/README.md

 lein new awesome-name
 ```

-Make the project.clj looks like this.
+Make the project.clj look like this.

 ```clojure
 (defproject awesome-name "0.1.0-SNAPSHOT"